Jatie1/osu-beatmap-downloader/README.md

 ## Changelog

+### 1.1.2 - 14/02/2022

+- Added a more clear way to fetch beatmaps from a single year
+- Added a link to the osu!
+API page when prompted for it for convenience
+- Made reading osu!.db file a little faster

 ### 1.1.1 - 06/02/2022

 - Will delete all files in the Downloads folder before starting downloads (these are usually incomplete downloads that get stuck in the folder)